ajowi/ajowi.github.io/_posts/2013-08-22-getting-my-site-running-with-markdown-and-jekyll.md

 Editing <span class="bdr">_config.yml</span> file and replacing <span class="bdr">markdown:maruku</span> with <span class="bdr">markdown:rdiscount</span> as the Markdown engine solved the problem.

 By pointing my browser to <span class="bdr">http:localhost:4000</span>.
-I am now able to see my new website -- just like that!
+I am now able to see Jekyll in action -- my new website, just like that!

 It is really easy and fun setting up a webpage with Jekyll (such an awesome tool) - truly gets you running in seconds.
 And the GitHub integration is just the killer.
 I can now have all my web content in text files beautifully formated in Markdown/Textile and hosted on GitHub.
 I publish my work locally, push changes to GitHub and there you go!
 My website is up to date.